yash1234singh/PCP-Copilot-Dashboard/PCP/README.md

   [kernel.percpu] (112 metrics)

 [MEM] - 8 subcategories, 375 metrics
-[NETWORK] - 10 subcategories, 1154 metrics
+[NETWORK] - 10 subcategories, 1315 metrics
-[PROC] - 4 subcategories, 6573 metrics
 [PSOC] - 4 subcategories, 312 metrics
-... and 8 more groups
+... and 6 more groups (filesys, hinv, ipc, swapdev, vfs, xfs)
 ```

+**Dashboard Variables**:
+- **product_type**: Default "All" - dynamically populated from InfluxDB tags
+- **serialNumber**: Default "All" - dynamically populated from InfluxDB tags
+- Variables auto-discover unique values from your data
+- Queries use regex matching (=~) to support "All" option
+- Select specific values to filter dashboard data

 ### Regenerating the Dashboard